Aleta Freel: Death

 On December 14, 1935, in Sacramento, California, the state of California opened an investigation into the "strange death" of Aleta Freel.
 The inquiry was requested by Harold G. Hoffman, governor of New Jersey.
 Friends and relatives of the actress asked Hoffman and Governor Merriam of California for an exhaustive probe.
 Freel's father William was quoted as saying that, at the time of his daughter's death, he was not sure she took her life.

 Nine months later, Alexander married actress Anne Nagel.
-However, three months later, 13 months after Freel's suicide, he shot and killed himself, reportedly with the same gun Freel used to commit suicide, but in fact he used a .22 caliber pistol.
+However, three months later, 13 months after Freel's suicide, he shot and killed himself with a .22 calibre pistol.